-This Nobel Laureate crossword puzzle focuses on prizes awarded between 1941 and 1950.
+This Nobel Laureate crossword puzzle focuses on prizes awarded between 1951 and 1960.
 Learn and revisit some historical chemistry, terminology and background on key historical figures in this field.
-This is our fifth in a series of Nobel Laureate crossword puzzles.
+This is our sixth in a series of Nobel Laureate crossword puzzles.

 The new edition of “POGIL Activities for AP Chemistry” is on track to be released next winter.
-Get a sneak peak of the new activities and improvements that have been incorporated into the new edition.
-We will start with a brief description of what POGIL pedagogy is, and how it can improve your classroom.
-Then, everyone will have an opportunity to try out a brand new AP Chemistry POGIL activity from the student perspective.
-Register to join us!
+Laura Trout offered a sneak peak of the new activities and improvements that have been incorporated into the new edition in our March 27, 2023 ChemEd X Talk.
+Watch the recording of the presentation!